 |Relationships||Criticized Mary for anointing Jesus’s feet with oil (John 12:2-5); “But Judas Iscariot, one of his disciples (he who was about to betray him), said, 5“Why was this ointment not sold for three hundred denarii and given to the poor?”
 (John 12:3-5)|

-|Possession||The Gospel of Luke records that Satan possessed Judas in preparation for his betrayal of Christ.
+|Possession||Luke records that Satan possessed Judas in preparation for his betrayal of Christ.
 “Then Satan entered into Judas called Iscariot, who was of the number of the twelve” (Luke 22:3, ESV).|

 |Notoriety||Betrays Jesus to the chief priest (Matt.
 26:14-16; Mark 14:10-11; Luke 22:3-6); “Then Judas Iscariot, who was one of the twelve, went to the chief priests in order to betray him to them.
 And when they heard it, they were glad and promised to give him money.
 And he sought an opportunity to betray him” (Mark 14:10-11, ESV).|

 |Remorse||Judas returned the 30 pieces of silver; “Then when Judas, his betrayer, saw that Jesus was condemned, he changed his mind and brought back the thirty pieces of silver to the chief priests and the elders, saying, ‘I have sinned by betraying innocent blood'” (Matt.
 27:3-4a).|